 Well, she probably did manage to get a clue by the very end, when Fourier literally dies in her arms mid-confession.
 She says, “I wanted to see the future you drew,” which seems to indicate that she had some budding feelings that never got the opportunity to bloom.
 There’s a consistent metaphor throughout this novel about budding flowers, and it’s pretty clear that it’s used to represent the emotional core of Fourier and Crusch’s relationship.

 After reading this novel, I started to see Crusch’s interactions with Subaru in the anime in a different light.
 Fourier was a dumbass just like Subaru is in the main story.
 There’s a memorable scene in the Ex novel where Fourier challenges Crusch to a duel just so he can get her to wear a dress.
-He’s completely outmatched but somehow he manages to scrap a sort-of win through sheer tenacity.
+He’s completely outmatched but somehow he manages to scrape a sort-of win through sheer tenacity.
 I suspect that Crusch admired Subaru’s reckless courage in the battle against the White Whale because she saw a bit of Fourier in his actions.

-To be clear, the Ex novel isn’t explicitly about queer and/or gay characters, despite what this post might lead you to think.
+To be clear, the Ex novel isn’t explicitly about queer characters, despite what this post might lead you to think.
 But there is a consistent theme of defying social norms and gender-based expectations.
 The novel draws a parallel between Crusch’s habit of dressing in men’s clothes and Ferris’s habit of dressing in women’s clothes.
 While Crusch faces pushback for being a woman who wants to wield a sword, Ferris’s father looks down on Ferris with disappointment for not growing up physically strong and burly.
 It’s not a surprise that Crusch and Ferris, two characters who defy tradition in more ways than one, are determined to revolutionise the kingdom of Lugunica.